jaotheboss/Cat-Dog-Image-Classification/README.md

 2. https://www.machinecurve.com/index.php/2019/11/25/visualizing-keras-cnn-attention-saliency-maps/ (dependent on keras-vis)

 ## Methodology:
-In this project, i use a 3 block VGG architecture convnet model to classify the images.
+In this project, I use a 3 block VGG architecture convnet model to classify the images.
 VGG has been a classic image classification architecture for quite some time now and i intend to play around with the other parameters to yield better results from smaller datasets.

 ## Notes:
 1. There are various ways to import an image into data.
 For this project, i used OpenCV to import the image.
 This is because using Keras's in-built conversion function can cause problems with the model according to some research articles online.